birdandhike.com logo

 Pinto Valley

-The route follows the wash down into red mud hills until it takes a sharp turn to the north where another wash comes in from the southwest (Wpt.
-32; 9.5 miles out).
+The route follows the wash down into red mud hills until it takes a sharp turn to the right to run north at a point where another wash comes in from the southwest (Wpt.
+32).
 From there, the route runs north and downhill.
-A minute or two below the turn, the route runs through a short, but narrow gap through a ridge where the rock is blue-gray conglomerate on one side and red sandstone on the other.
+A minute or two below the turn, the route runs through a short, but narrow gap through a ridge where, curiously, the rock is blue-gray conglomerate on one side and red sandstone on the other.

 Pinto Valley